 The symptoms of PTSD are often severe and persistent enough to have a significant impact on the person's day-to-day life.

 Your GP will carry out an initial assessment.
 If you have had symptoms for over four weeks or your condition is considered severe, you may be referred to a mental health specialist for treatment.

 Visit the NHS Inform website for more information about the types of psychotherapy available to treat people with PTSD.

 Combat Stress is the UK's leading charity for veterans' mental health.
 For almost a century the charity has helped former servicemen and women deal with issues like trauma, anxiety, depression and post-traumatic stress disorder.
 On the phone and online.
 In the community and at its treatment centres.
 Services are free of charge to veterans.
 For support, contact the Combat Stress 24-hour Helpline at firstname.lastname@example.org or call 0800 138 1619.

 The Royal Air Force Benevolent Fund (RAFBF)

 The RAF Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
 They are there for all serving and former members of the RAF as well as their partners and dependent children.
-For support, call 0800 169 2942 or visit their website for information about their wellbeing service which helps with mental health issues.
+For support, call 0300 102 1919 or visit their website for information about funds towards wellbeing breaks which help with mental health issues.